roxcelic/rox/src/pages/posts/post2.md

 credits:
 ---
 <h2>
-    since you all know im almost done with school, ive got my final exam dates and so here they are:
+    since you all know im almost done with school, ive got my final exam dates and so here they are:<br>
     (this is also not all my exams just the ones i was given on the sheet, so it doesnt have stuff like art)

     Fri 10/05/2024 - 9:30 - 75 mins - combine science trillogy Biology P1H